Correct-Syntax/get_storage_info/README.md

 A Flutter plugin to get information about storage on Android.
 Get free, used, and total internal and external (SD card) storage space, and more.

-This is a friendly fork of [storage_info](https://github.com/aakashkondhalkar/storage_info), with additional methods.
+This is a friendly fork of [storage_info](https://github.com/aakashkondhalkar/storage_info) with additional useful methods and improvements.

 ## Installing